Urban Gravesham Autumn 2013 Newsletter (posted 20/11/13)

 Gravesham Borough Council Regulatory Board resolves to give Heritage Quarter Scheme planning permission (posted 01/05/13)

-The meeting was a farce- hundreds of people, the vast majority against the scheme, turned up to attend and observe (as is their right) democracy in action.
-They were denied access to the Council Chamber where the meeting was taking place, and had to make do instead with a televised link to the Woodville Halls.
-The meeting was delayed when the television link went down and eventually ended at 10:45pm- by which time many concerned citizens, who stand to have thier flats thrown into darkness by the scheme, had had enough of this particular brand of local democacy, and had gone home.
+The meeting was a farce- hundreds of people, the vast majority against the scheme, turned up to observe (as is their right) democracy in action.
+They were denied access to the Council Chamber where the meeting was taking place, and were instead decanted to the Woodville Halls to watch the meeting via a televised link .
+The meeting was delayed when the link went down and eventually ended at 10:45pm- by which time many concerned citizens, who stand to have their flats thrown into darkness by the scheme, had had enough of this particular brand of local democracy, and had gone home.

-Watch this space- Urban Gravsham will continue its fight on behalf of the riverside residents whose lives will be blighted by the scheme and on behalf of 1000's of Gravesham residents.
-There were many aspects of the meeting which were odd and unsaisfactory which we will investigate fully and there are various ways in which our fight against this development can be continued.
+Watch this space- Urban Gravesham will continue its fight on behalf of the riverside residents whose lives will be blighted by the scheme and on behalf of 1000's of Gravesham residents.
+There were many aspects of the meeting which were odd and unsatisfactory which we will investigate fully and there are various ways in which our fight against this development can be continued.